 There are two main costs involved in higher education – the tuition fee for your course, and the living costs associated with studying at university-level.

-Tuition fees per year of study are published on each individual course page.
+Tuition fees per year of study are published on each individual course page on our website.

 For the majority of our students, you will not have to pay your tuition fee up front, as a government Tuition Fee Loan is available from the Student Loans Company to cover your fees in full (this is also true for Access to HE students aged 19+, who also have an Advanced Learning Loan available to cover tuition fees).